ARTICLE 1 – NAME AND PURPOSE

 The PAB will:

-2. Solicit public input by holding regularly scheduled and advertised meetings at least once a year, which shall include time for public comment.
+- Solicit public input by holding at least one advertised public meetings which shall include time for public comment.
 Additional meetings shall be scheduled on an as-needed basis.

-4. Review and deliberate in closed session, consistent with applicable laws, to protect the confidential nature of the complaints and investigation reports.
+- Review and deliberate in closed session, consistent with applicable laws, to protect the confidential nature of investigation reports.

 ARTICLE 13 – REPORTING

-In the interests of transparency and accountability, and in conformity with Penal Code Section 832.5 and 832.7 and Evidence Code (“EC”) Section 1045.
-The PAB shall issue an annual, public report detailing summary information and statistical data regarding the number of complaints filed, the type of complaints filed, analysis of trends or patterns, the ultimate disposition of the complaints (sustained, not sustained, exonerated or unfounded) and the percentage of complaints in which the recommendations of the PAB were either accepted, rejected, or modified by the Chief of Police.
+In the interests of transparency and accountability, and in conformity with Penal Code Section 832.7, the PAB shall issue an annual, public report detailing summary information and statistical data regarding the number of complaints filed, the type of complaints filed, analysis of trends or patterns, the ultimate disposition of the complaints (sustained, not sustained, exonerated or unfounded), and the percentage of complaints in which the recommendations of the PAB were either accepted, rejected, or modified by the Chief of Police.

 ARTICLE 14 – AMENDMENT

-After consultation with the PAB, these bylaws and any amendments or supplements thereto may be adopted, amended, altered, supplemented, or repealed by UCM.
+In consultation with the PAB, these bylaws and any amendments or supplements thereto may be adopted, amended, altered, supplemented, or repealed by UC Merced.